illyfrancis/scribble/docs/draft.md

 As at `???`, the BRD is still being finalized and as such any major changes or addendum to the requirements may impact the high-level design outlined in this document and may invalidate the fundamental design decisions.

 However, note that the high-level design should withstand minor requirement changes and it is the goal of the design to produce decoupled and modular system such that the impact of minor changes can be isolated and contained within a component.

+## Scope ???

+Do I need to specify the scope?
+What's in and what's out?

 # High-level design